philipokiokio/tokenizer_auth_sample/readme.md

 ```

-The Codebase sample above creates JWT and this token can be decoded with the verify_access_token function.
+The code sample above creates JWT and this token can be decoded with the verify_access_token function.

-Idealy instead of strings/messages being returned HTTPException can be raised.
+Ideally instead of strings/messages being returned HTTPException can be raised.

-The above is the conventional method, and i propose a top layer.
-JWT's a Decodeble as can be here, the token generated
+The above is the conventional method, and i propose a top layer signing above the JWT.

+# Example
+A uuid is generated below.

 ![alt token_id](/doc_files/token_id.png)